 According to the 1901 census, Dr. Bice was a teacher.
 According to the 1928 Ontario Medical Register, Dr. Bice graduated M.D. from the University of Western Ontario in 1907 and he was practicing in Chatham.
 Dr. Bice joined the College of Physicians and Surgeons on the 2nd of July, 1908.

 Dr. Bice married Minnie “Laura” Parker in London, Ontario on the 23rd of August, 1910.
-Mrs. Bice was born on the 7th of October, 1879 in Middlesex Co., the daughter of William and Letitia (McClurg) Parker.
+Mrs. Bice was born on the 7th of October, 1879 in Middlesex Co., the daughter of William Parker and the former Letitia McClurg.
 She was the eldest of 5 children and at the time of her birth her parents were farmers.
 Her siblings were Olive, William, Ella and Marshall.
 According to the 1901 census, the Parker family resided in the Village of Denfield in Middlesex County.
 Dr and Mrs. Bice were married by Dr. Bice’s older brother Albert, Rev. A. A. Bice.

 Dr. and Mrs. Bice moved to London prior to 1911.
 Mrs. Bice died in 1924.

-In the July 3rd, 1928 edition of the Chatham Daily News, Dr. Bice purchased the practice of Dr. Ernest C. Riseborough in Chatham.
+In the July 3rd, 1928 edition of the Chatham Daily News, an article appears advising that Dr. Bice purchased the practice of Dr. Ernest C. Riseborough of Chatham.
+According to the 1929 Vernon City of Chatham Business Directory, Dr. Bice’s office was located at 53 Sixth Street.
 Dr. Bice died on the 16th of March, 1931.
-At the time of his death, he resided at 701 Hamilton Road.
+At the time of his death, he resided at 701 Hamilton Road in London.
 He was buried at Woodlawn Cemetery in London, beside his wife.

-*Dr. Ernest C. Riseborough also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Ernest Cecil Riseborough also appears on the Chatham-Kent Physician Tribute website.